elastic/apm/specs/agents/metrics-otel.md

 # OpenTelemetry Metrics API Support

 Agents SHOULD support collecting custom metrics via the OpenTelemetry Metrics API.
-This SHOULD be done by supplying a OpenTelemetry Metrics SDK compatible [MetricExporter](https://opentelemetry.io/docs/reference/specification/metrics/sdk/#metricexporter).
+This SHOULD be done by supplying an OpenTelemetry Metrics SDK compatible [MetricExporter](https://opentelemetry.io/docs/reference/specification/metrics/sdk/#metricexporter).
 If a pull based approach is preferred, a [MetricReader](https://opentelemetry.io/docs/reference/specification/metrics/sdk/#metricreader) can be used instead.
 This `MetricExporter/MetricReader` SHOULD transform the received metrics data to IntakeV2 metricsets and send them via the existing reporting mechanism.

 ## Metric naming

 OpenTelemetry metric names are allowed to contain dots.
 This can lead to mapping problems in elasticsearch if for example metrics with the names `foo.bar` and `foo` are both ingested.
 Due to the nested object representation within metricsets, `foo` would need to be mapped as both an object and a number at the same time, which is not possible.

-To avoid such conflicts, agents MUST replace all dots in metric names with `_` upon export iff the `dedot_custom_metrics` configuration option is set to `true`:
+To avoid such conflicts, agents MUST replace all dots in metric names with `_` upon export if the `dedot_custom_metrics` configuration option is set to `true`:

 |                |           |
 |----------------|-----------|